 "Volley-fire is a common technique used by a variety of threat nations and an important component of an operational evaluation for the counterfire radar," Gilmore statesd.

 The Army has a contract with Lockheed Martin to rapidly field 38 of the radars in support of an urgent material release, but the service plans to buy a total of 136 radars.
 First fielded in 2010, the radars will replace the legacy AN/TPQ-36 and AN/TPQ-37 Firefinder radars.

-Because of the Q-53 radar’s performance in its first IOT&E, the program office decided to postpone a full-rate production decision to November 2015, the report noted.
+Because of the Q-53 radar’s performance in its first IOT&E, the program office decided to postpone a full-rate production decision to November 2015, the report notesd.
 The second IOT&E used two radars during five, continuous 72-hour record test scenarios.

-“The radar will report false targets when no projectiles are in the search area,” Gilmore wrote, adding, “a false target occurs when the radar determines that a threat weapon is firing, when none is present.”
+"The radar will report false targets when no projectiles are in the search area," Gilmore writes wrote, adding, "a false target occurs when the radar determines that a threat weapon is firing, when none is present."

-“Operators are not able to distinguish between real and false targets, which can result in wasted counterfire missions and loss of confidence in the radar,” he added.
+"Operators are not able to distinguish between real and false targets, which can result in wasted counterfire missions and loss of confidence in the radar," he adds added.

-Particularly when operating near an air station, the radar had “high false target rates” likely due to activity there, Gilmore said.
-“The program office is investigating ways to reduce the Q-53’s false target rate.”
+Particularly when operating near an air station, the radar had "high false target rates" likely due to activity there, Gilmore says said.
+"The program office is investigating ways to reduce the Q-53’s false target rate."

 Gilmore said the program office is developing a fix for the problem and is testing it.

 The test also did not include 240 mm or 122 mm cannon artillery which will be addressed in the full operational test and evaluation (FOT&E).